 A parent recently asked me: “Is it possible for a teacher to bully a student?”
 In essence she was saying, “My child is being bullied by a teacher, but I don’t know what to do about it.”
 As a parent myself, I know where she’s coming from.
-If you take the bullying definition from StopBullying.gov too literally (where it describes bullying as happening “among school-aged children”), then you would have to say it’s impossible for a teacher to bully a student.
-But as a full time author on bullying, my instincts and experience tell me otherwise.
+We’ve had a couple (not a lot) of negative experiences with teachers over the years, and it definitely feels like bullying.
+The behavior is much the same: one person attempts to take power over another person in a way that is negative, hurtful, or abusive.
+So is it “bullying” for a teacher to treat a student in this way?

 That’s where we as parents come in.
-We need to be in better communication with the school, so they can identify any patterns that start to form.
+We need to be in better communication with our kids and with the school.
 We need to report incidents when they occur and not wait for things to pile up.
-And we need to communicate to the school with the same level of respect that we expect from them.
+We need to communicate a sense of partnership with the school, giving them the the same level of respect that we expect back from them.

 And before anyone makes a judgement call, it’s important to acknowledge all the built-in subtleties and biases of the teacher-to-student relationship.
 Below are 5 points to consider before taking action.

 1. Acknowledge the Built-In Healthy Power of the Teacher

 Kids can sometimes feel bullied by a teacher when in reality, the teacher is only doing his or her job.
 The teacher has a built-in power relationship to the student.
 The teacher is an authority figure with the power to give constructive criticism, assign unwanted homework, and hold kids accountable (in a respectful way) for their behavior.
 That’s part of the deal, whether students like it or not.
 Looking back at my life, I am so grateful for the teachers who did their jobs with strength and maybe just a touch of grace.
 Those teachers became my heroes.